Window handles - small design objects with great effect

 Which variant you choose depends on the window material, style and your personal interior design style.

-Replace window handles - little effort, great effect
+Replacing the window handle - little effort, great effect

 Once you have decided on the look of your handles, you can easily change your window handles - in just three steps: